-Divers will survey nine long term monitoring sites within GRNMS to characterize the types, abundance, and accumulation rates of marine debris within the sanctuary (see Table 1 for site locations and Figure 1 for site map).
+Time permitting, divers will survey nine long term monitoring sites within GRNMS to characterize the types, abundance, and accumulation rates of marine debris within the sanctuary (see Appendix 1,

+Table 2 for site locations and Figure 2 for site map).
 Ledge sites were selected to compare debris metrics between regions with differing relative use (low, high) and among ledge height classes (tall, medium).
-Nine sites were previously marked and surveyed in September 2007 and May 2008; these sites will be revisited during the cruise to measure new debris accumulation.
+Nine sites were previously marked and surveyed in September 2007 and May 2008 and 2014; these sites will be revisited during the cruise to measure new debris accumulation.
 This will require a minimum of nine dives although additional dives may be needed to survey complex or heavily fouled sites, or if any sites need to be re-marked.
-Dives can be completed during the morning or afternoon.
-Dive time is expected to be ~30 minutes per site.